-The traditional way is to turn to a professional web development studio.
+The traditional way is to turn to a professional software development company that will become a reliable software partner for you.
 In this case, launching an e-shop will take at least 1 month and will require a budget of $3,000.
 This option will perfectly suit your project if you want to get a branded, unique theme and provide an amazing user experience with plenty of complex elements.

 Timeline: 10-80 hours.